- Candid Collab

 Generating leads

-Example: If your goal is to increase website traffic, you might plan to publish more blog posts optimised for SEO and run social media campaigns that drive users to your site.
+Application Example: If your goal is to increase website traffic, you should publish more blog posts optimised for SEO and run social media campaigns that drive users to your site.

-You can’t speak to everyone.
-Honestly, that sounds exhausting.
-So, make sure you define your target audience before starting to work on your content plan.
-Your audience type will influence how you speak to your audience.
-Consider the following:
+You can’t speak directly to everyone.
+Individual tastes and agendas vary far too much, and attempting to please such a broad audience is exhausting.
+So, narrow down your target audience before working on your content plan.
+Your audience type will influence your tone of voice.
+Consider the following factors in defining your audience:

 Demographics (age, gender, location)